1. D-E Today 2022-2023 Winter

 Mathematics Department Chair, Dwight-Englewood School

-we want all students to feel challenged, enriched and excited in positive ways by the problem-solving approach I’ve described, as opposed to feeling worried, overwhelmed or frustrated.
+[At its core] we want all students to feel challenged, enriched and excited in positive ways by the problem-solving approach I’ve described, as opposed to feeling worried, overwhelmed or frustrated.
+[Our faculty all remain attentive to all of this throughout the process of getting our students more accustomed and comfortable with learning Mathematics through problem solving.]

 Within the faculty, how do you (similarly) collaborate with one another and imagine strategies for students’ engagement?